vanheeringen-lab/seq2science/docs/content/workflows/alignment.md

 Replicate merging is turned on by default.
 It can be turned off by setting `technical_replicates` in the `config.yaml` to `keep`.

+#### Colors column
+If you are visualizing your data on the UCSC trackhub you can optionally specify the colors of each track.
+To do so, you can add the color by name (google "matplotlib colors" for the options), or RGB values, in the "colors" column.
+Empty fields are considered black.

 #### Final notes
 - Make sure that the samples.tsv is a tab separated values file when running the pipeline.
 - Feel free to delete or add columns to your liking.